itdxer/neupy/site/2015/09/05/discrete_hopfield_network.rst

         \right]
     \end{align*}

-And finally, if we already had some information stored in weights we just add the new weight matrix to the old one.
+If we already had some information stored in the weights, we just add the new weight matrix to the old one.

 .. math::

     W = W_{old} + W_{new}

-But if you need to store multiple vectors inside the network at the same time you don't need to compute weight for every vector and than sum up them.
+But if you need to store multiple vectors inside the network at the same time you don't need to compute weight for each vector and than sum up them.
-For example, if you have a matrix :math:`X` where each row is an input vector, then you can just make product between it transpose and itself.
+If you have a matrix :math:`X \in \Bbb R^{m\times n}` where each row is the input vector, then you can just make product between it transpose and itself.

 .. math::

-    W = X^T X
+    W = X^T X - m I

+Where :math:`I` is an identity matrix (:math:`I \in \Bbb R^{n\times n}`), :math:`n` is a number of features in the input vector and :math:`m` is a number of input patterns inside the matrix :math:`X`.

 Recovery from memory
 ~~~~~~~~~~~~~~~~~~~~

 Recovery operation is also very simple.
-If you have the vector which contains broken information and you nedd to recover it, you can just multiple it by the weight matrix.
+If you have a vector that contains broken information and you need to recovery it, you can just multiply the input vector by the weight matrix.

 .. math::